envoyproxy/katacoda-scenarios/getting-started/step3.md

 ## Start Admin

-This Docker Container also exposes the Admin port to the outside world.
-The resource configuration above will make the admin view available to the public and should only be used for demonstration purposes, see the documentation on how to secure the admin portal.
+This Docker Container also exposes the admin port to the outside world.
+The resource configuration above will make the admin view available to the public and should be used for demonstration purposes **only**, see the [documentation](https://www.envoyproxy.io/docs/envoy/latest/operations/admin) on how to secure the admin portal.

+To expose the admin portal, run the following command:

 `docker run --name=proxy-with-admin -d \
     -p 9901:9901 \